 It is extremely important to do whatever you can to support your mental health because it affects your entire experience of the world.
-Fortunately, there are some relatively simple things you can do to feel more mentally vital every day.
-They include:
+Fortunately, there are some relatively simple things you can do to feel more mentally vital every day:

 - Letting the future and the past go, and focus on the present moment

 - Getting a little exercise each and every day

 - Making genuine, face-to-face social connections with people

 - Going to bed on time to get plenty of sleep

 It turns out, there are plenty of supplements out there that can help your mental health too!
 If you’re looking for a mental boost, try adding these four supplements to your diet.

 Omega-3 fatty acids are known for reducing inflammation and lowering the risk of heart disease, but some studies have also shown that these fatty acids can help with depression.

 Fish oil is a popular way to get this important nutrient, but it isn’t the only way.
 Surprisingly, coconut oil is rich in omega-3.
 Not to mention, it also contains medium-chain triglycerides (MCT’s), which can improve memory.
 That means it has the potential to reverse and prevent Alzheimer’s.

 Folate is a must for pregnant women.
 It has been shown to protect against neural tube defects in the fetus, which is why a folic acid supplement is always recommended by OBGYN’s at the first prenatal appointment.
 It turns out, folate is good for mental health too, making it a supplement that everyone can take.